Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Besides the Navy SEAL and dive-purpose watches, Luminox also has a selection for pilots in its Nighthawk and Raptor collections.

 The first of them is an outcome of the collaboration with the US Air Force pilots flying the F-117 jets.
 Designed according to the needs of the pilots, they come well-equipped with necessary functions.
 The Raptor watches are made of titanium and mimic Lockheed Martin’s newest Stealth Fighter jets.

 These are not the onliest lines that have been born from the collaborations with world-famous defense and survival units.
-The ICE-SAR series is a dedication to the official partnership of the Icelandic Association for Search & Rescue, while the Bear Grylls watches honor the collaboration with the “man of survival,” Bear Grylls.
+The ICE-SAR series is a dedication to the official partnership of the Icelandic Association for Search & Rescue, while the Bear Grylls watches honor the collaboration with the “man of survival,” Bear Grylls in providing survival watches.

 And finally, there’s the Atacama collection – probably the most casual one out of the whole Luminox production line.
 With mostly stainless steel cases and sapphire-covered faces, the watches feature either quartz or automatic calibers, suiting the wider array of wearers.

 So, do Luminox watches stand up to the expectations?
-Well, they most definitely justify the brand name with the Luminox Light Technology that continuously glows for up to 25 years.
+They most definitely justify the brand name with the Luminox Light Technology that continuously glows for up to 25 years.
 But that’s not it.